The challenge for website owners

 Who needs this?

 I want to say everyone.
-It took years of experience, lots of study and probably my psychology degree to get the insights I now have.
-I've even done the unthinkable and discounted my time, but of course everyone has a budget.
-Here's my thoughts on who may need this the most.
+It took a decade of experience, never ending study and a psychology degree to gain my insights on digital marketing.
+I've kept the cost low, but of course everyone has a budget.
+Here's my thoughts on who may need this most.

 You probably need it less if: